Things You Should Never, Ever Vacuum

 4. Soil and Plant Debris

-The soil, dried flowers, and plant debris make their way on your carpets or floors, at this time, you may be tempted to get out of the vacuum.
+The soil, dried flowers, small or big stone, and plant debris make their way on your carpets or floors, at this time, you may be tempted to get out of the vacuum.
 Hold on, it would only push the dirt deeper inside the carpet and may even stain it.
 Wet soil could also cause issues for the motor.
 Moreover, they may retain moisture and promote the growth of mold inside the vacuum.

 Sweep up visible soil, dry mud, and fallen leaves.
 This is a task for your dustpan and broom.